How to Lay Self Binding Gravel Path

 - Durability: Self-binding gravel is a very durable surface material, as the interlocking particles provide a stable base that can withstand heavy loads and regular use.

-- Low maintenance: Self-binding gravel does not require regular maintenance, such as resurfacing or sealing, like other types of surfaces do.
-It may occasionally need to be topped up or leveled out, but this is a relatively simple process.
+- Low maintenance: Self-binding gravel does not require regular maintenance, such as resurfacing or sealing, as other types of surfaces do.
+It may occasionally need to be topped up or levelled out, but this is a relatively simple process.

 - Natural appearance: Self-binding gravel has a natural, rustic appearance that can complement many landscapes.